beckym223/manual_work/E6_long_edited.md

 inconsistent with an unchanging inventions production function, unless the overall pool of available knowledge is declining, or more
-Actually quite a few people worried about it then
-also: see Griliches (1990) for more detail and W.
-Fellner (1970), who worried about the rising real cost of R&D as an indicator of diminishing returns.
-10This follows from the nonrival nature of inven- tions (see Kenneth Arrow, 1962; Paul Romer, 1990).
-"Assume an aggregate inventions "production func- tion" of the form N = RYZ, where R is a measure of current R&D inputs and Z represents all other shifters of this function: the accumulation of one's own past R&D successes and also spillovers from the research efforts of others.
-Then, y < 1 implies short-run dimin- ishing returns to current R&D, a "fishing-out" phe- nomenon given the current "state of the art" Z. To the extent that endogenous (and exogenous) forces "re- charge" the pool (in Evenson's [1991] terminology) and change Z as the result of the direct and indirect additions to the overall stock of knowledge, there need  not be diminishing returns to R in the long run.
-If R is chosen so as to equate the value of its marginal prod-  uct, V(yN/R), to the marginal real cost of R, C, and if V is the expected present value of an invention, one can rewrite the first-order condition as N/R = C/yV, which yields the major conclusion that the ratio of inventions per unit of R&D is independent of the state of general knowledge Z. Moreover, N/R will be de- clining in V, the size of the market.
-For a more detailed elaboration of such models see the "quality- ladders" approach of Gene Grossman and Elhanan
-Helpman (1991), Caballero and Jaffe (1993), and Kor- tum (1993).

 ### ---Economics-1994-0-11.txt---